 My lab's broad focus will be on Population, Evolutionary, and Medical Genomics in humans and other primates.
 I am interested in understanding how genetic variation between individuals, populations, and species creates a wide range of phenotypic diversity.
 My lab will generate genomic data, and employ computational, statistical, network-theory, data mining, and population genetic approaches, with the goal of achieving a comprehensive understanding of the genetic basis underlying specific complex traits and diseases.
 Work in my lab will (1) characterize the mechanism and evolutionary history of interactions between host and its associated microbiota, (2) identify genetic variants causing complex disease, and (3) shed light on the evolution of gene regulation in humans.

-Assistant Professor, Plant Biology
+Assistant Professor, Plant and Microbial Biology

 We are dedicated to understanding the origin, diversity, distribution of, and evolutionary forces active within, the flowering plants.
 Our group is fundamentally integrative, synthesizing genomic, theoretical, phylogenetic, comparative, molecular and field work to address these biological questions.
 We use genomic data to understand the history of divergence, adaptation, introgression and biogeography in emerging model systems.
 We use large-scale comparative analyses to reveal the major drivers of species diversity, phenotypic variation, and reproductive isolation in the flowering plants.
 We complement these genomic and comparative inferences with both functional analyses of the genetic and ecological bases of reproductive isolation, and basic population genomic theory to generate hypotheses and novel inference methods.

-Associate Professor, Plant Biology
+Associate Professor, Plant and Microbial Biology

 We are using molecular genetics and genomics tools to characterize how plants sense and respond to soluble sugar levels and regulate primary and secondary metabolic pathways.
 These studies will increase our understanding of how nutrient levels affect plant development and metabolism, and may aid in developing plants that produce greater amounts of food, biofuels or terpenoid indole alkaloids (anti-cancer compounds).

-Professor and Associate Dean, Plant Biology
+Professor and Associate Dean, Plant and Microbial Biology

 Pathogen pressure exerts a major drag on crop yields.
 The outcomes of plant-pathogen interactions are determined by a fascinating complex interplay between pathogen efforts to extract nutrients from plant hosts and host efforts to prevent this.
 Major host and pathogen genes that play roles in these interactions are subject to ongoing selection as both pathogens and hosts evolve improved mechanisms for attack and defense.

-Professor, Plant Biology
+Professor, Plant and Microbial Biology

 Plants have innate immunity in which recognition of pathogen attack initiates signaling events resulting in induction of immune responses.
 Pathogens not only initiate the signaling events but also attack the plant signaling network to overcome plant immunity.
 As pathogens evolve much faster than plants, the plant signaling network must be able to withstand pathogen assaults without heavily relying on short-term adaptation.
 We study what structural features and dynamic rules of the plant immune signaling network underlie the behavior of the network by applying biological and computational approaches to highly tractable model plant-pathogen systems.

-Associate Professor, Plant Biology
+Assistant Professor, Plant and Microbial Biology

 Assistant Professor, Evolution, Ecology and Behavior